ChilliCream/graphql-platform/website/src/docs/hotchocolate/defining-a-schema/interfaces.md

 > We are still working on the documentation for Hot Chocolate 11.1 so help us by finding typos, missing things or write some additional docs with us.

-An Interface is an abstract type that includes a certain set of fields that a type must include to implement the interface.
+An interface is an abstract type that includes a certain set of fields that a type must include to implement the interface.

 Interfaces are defined in the schema as follows.